Use the theme tool to develop a deep understanding of your participant priorities and values

 - Only delete empty summary themes.
 Deleting a summary theme will delete all sub-themes as well.

 When you are working through your participant thoughts, remember, theming not only helps pull out participant priorities, but also underlying values and beliefs.
 Looking at your results from this values-based perspective can point you in the direction of new solutions and innovative ways to bring your community together.
+And you can use our theme commenting feature to help participants understand your thinking and why you grouped specific thoughts together.

 Theming also helps you understand the language that resonates with your participants so you can close the loop even more effectively.
 Draw on participant language when you report back and they are sure to feel like their voices were heard.